ucsd-cse131-f19/ucsd-cse131-f19.github.io/pa0/index.md

 <a id="#handin"></a>
 ### Handin

+When submitting the assignment on Gradescope, you have two options.

+- You can make a `zip` of your code by zipping the root directory that you checked out, and uploading as a zip file.
-When submitting the assignment on Gradescope, make sure to use the "GitHub" button and select the repository that was automatically created for this assignment (`pa0--username` where `username` is your GitHub username).
+- If your code is on Github, you can use the "GitHub" button and select your repository.

-In the `compiler` directory, make sure to add your `Makefile`, `compile.ml`, and `main.c` for the compiler part, along with your additions to `functions.ml` and `test.ml` and submit.
+Some notes specific to this assignment: In the `compiler` directory, make sure to add your `Makefile`, `compile.ml`, and `main.c` for the compiler part.
+In the root directory, include your additions to `functions.ml` and `test.ml` and submit.
 Don't hand in any `.s`, `.o`, or `.run` files.
-We're just going to check that we can make a source file and run it through this process.
+You'll get some automated feedback from the grader when you submit that tells you if you're done.
+Future assignments will give some automated feedback, may include manual grading, and may withold some tests for grading after the deadline.